Salvation Army Braces For Demand As CIRP Benefits Run Out

 Thousands more people may be without income and looking for work as Christmas approaches.
-Most of the 27,000 people who ceased receiving the 12-week Covid-19 Income Relief Payments (CIRP) did not go into paid work.
-The application period for CIRP ended last week (13 Nov), and only one in ten people who have already finished the CIRP have found employment.
+Many of the 27,000 people who ceased receiving the 12-week Covid-19 Income Relief Payments (CIRP) may not have gone into paid work.
+The application period for CIRP ended last week (13 Nov), and only one in ten people who have already finished the CIRP stopped receiving it because they found work.

-While some people have been able to transition onto the Jobseeker benefit, more than 20,000 will not have been eligible for Government support as the payments run out, just as we are heading into Christmas.
+While some people have been able to transition onto the Jobseeker benefit, more than 20,000 may not have been eligible for other Government support.

 Added to this is the extra 37,000 people who lost their jobs in the three months to September – the biggest quarterly increase since 1986 – bringing the number of New Zealanders unemployed to 151,000, 5.3 percent of the population.